BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 1. Attestation - Claim Resolution, Dispute Evaluation

 #### Example:
 Jur - a blockchain-based ecosystem for creating smart legal contracts and providing a platform for conflict resolution.
-This platform could be used to resolve disputes online, with agreed upon arbitrators that have expertise in particular topics.
+This platform will be used to resolve disputes online, with agreed upon arbitrators that have expertise in particular topics.

 ### Role 5: Auditor
 **Auditors** are independent agents who may be employed by any of the participating agents in a project or a bond to audit transactions and claims, using available transaction records and data.
 Audits may be required as part of a bond's Settlement<a href="glossary.md#note19" id="note19ref"><sup>19</sup></a> process.
 Auditors may provide inputs to dispute resolution mechanisms.